hashicorp/terraform-provider-aws/website/docs/d/iam_policy_document.html.markdown

 ## Attributes Reference

-The following attribute is exported:
+In addition to the arguments above, the following attributes are exported:

 * `json` - The above arguments serialized as a standard JSON policy document.